 This is what the map of the Iberian peninsula may look like if Spain‘s semi-autonomous region of Catalonia (Catalunya) were to become independent.
 The peninsula is shared by three instead of two countries.
-The Pyrenees (1) no longer neatly double as Spain's natural northern border.
+The Pyrenees (1) no longer neatly double as Spain‘s natural northern border.

 That third country, taking up the northeastern part of the peninsula, is Catalonia.
-That autonomous region held an independence referendum on October 1st.
-Despite objections and obstructions by the Spanish government (and perhaps partly because of it) almost 92% of the votes went to the Yes camp.
+Despite objections and obstructions by the Spanish government (and perhaps partly because of it), That autonomous region held an independence referendum on October 1st, almost 92% of the votes went to the “Yes” camp.

-For its part, Spain‘s central government in Madrid has threatened to revoke Catalonia's current autonomous status if the separatists in Barcelona continue with their 'conscious decoupling'.
-Catalonia has called on the EU to mediate.
-That would be a de facto recognition of Catalonia's separate status on the global stage.
+For its part, Spain‘s central government in Madrid has threatened to revoke Catalonia‘s current autonomous status if the separatists in Barcelona continue with their ‘conscious decoupling’.
+Catalonia has called on the EU to mediate via its Brussels headquarters.
+That would be a de facto recognition of Catalonia‘s separate status on the global stage.
 For precisely that reason, the EU is unlikely to get involved, leaving the Catalan parliament and the Spanish government to face off.
 For its part, the United States has publicly sided with the central Spanish government.

 So are Madrid and Barcelona headed for a Yugoslav scenario?
 Perhaps, but then the question is which one.
 The disintegration of Yugoslavia is remembered mostly through the prism of the horrible, protracted Bosnian war, but the first country to skip the club was Slovenia, the northernmost, wealthiest and ethnically most homogenous of the Yugoslav republics.
 It did so in the Ten-Days War of 1991, which claimed the lives of less than 70 combatants.

-Bloody or not, if Catalonia gets its independence, it will be the most dramatic change in Spain's cartographic persona since the completion of the Reconquista in 1492 (2).
+Bloody or not, if Catalonia gets its independence and direct rule, it will be the most dramatic change in Spain‘s cartographic persona since the completion of the Reconquista in 1492 (2).
 After the defeat and absorption of Granada, the last Muslim kingdom on the peninsula, and with both the independence of Portugal and the northern natural border firmly established, the idea of Spain has become synonymous with its current geographic extension.
 A Catalan republic would have historical and global implications.

 From a Spanish point of view, the new map is depressing.
 Nothing says “late great nation” like a new map of your country with its former territory reduced.
 Just imagine a map of the U.S. from which Texas and/or California (and/or Vermont) has vanished.
 This cartographic slight to Spanish pride may at least partially explain Madrid‘s frankly counterproductive inflexibility towards recent Catalan manoeuvres.